• Skip to primary navigation

 Gingerbread Cake with a warm ginger sauce base, unlike any winter cake you've ever had.
 Perfectly spiced with ginger, cinnamon, nutmeg and cloves.

-Yes!
-In fact, the cake in the pictures is made with the Namaste brand of gluten free flour from Costco.
+The cake in the pictures is made with the Namaste brand of gluten free flour from Costco (however, my all-time favorite is King Arthur Measure for Measure).
 No one can tell it's gluten free, and it's so delicious, no one will complain anyways.
 Be sure your baking powder is gluten free too.

 Gingerbread Cake with a warm ginger sauce base, unlike any winter cake you've ever had.
 Perfectly spiced with ginger, cinnamon, nutmeg and cloves.